AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 </html>
 ```

-In the head we put the metadata.
+In the head we put the metadata, information that is not shown, but is needed from our webpage.
+For example, the information that google displays from our website, links from other libraries that we want to use in our website etc.

-In the body what we want to show.
+In the body we put what we want to show in our actual website, what the viewers see.

 ```html
 <html>